(financial aid information is subject to change. Go to http://www.asbury.edu/offices/financial-aid for latest information.)

 FEDERAL LOANS AND WORK STUDY

-Federal Direct Stafford Loan: The Stafford Loan program enables a student to borrow directly from the U.S. Department of Education.
+Federal Direct Loan: The Direct Loan program enables a student to borrow directly from the U.S. Department of Education.
 The maximum a student may borrow per year is: Freshmen $5,500, Sophomores $6,500, Juniors and Seniors $7,500.
-There are two types of Stafford Loans: Subsidized and Unsubsidized.
-Graduate students may be able to borrow up to $20,500 per year based on need; only Unsubsidized Stafford loans are available to Graduate students.
-The above regulations and provisions of the Stafford Loan are subject to change by federal legislative action.
+There are two types of Direct Loans: Subsidized and Unsubsidized.
+Graduate students may be able to borrow up to $20,500 per year based on need; only Direct Unsubsidized loans are available to Graduate students.
+The above regulations and provisions of the Direct Loan are subject to change by federal legislative action.
 The interest rates on Subsidized and Unsubsidized loans may vary from year to year, but cap at 8.25%.

-Federal Direct Parent Loan for Undergraduate Students (PLUS): The PLUS is available to parents of dependent children attending college.
+Federal Direct PLUS Loan: The PLUS is available to parents of dependent children attending college.
 The maximum amount is equal to the Cost of Attendance less any other financial aid for which the student has qualified.
-The PLUS has a fixed interest rate of 7.9%.
 Students must complete a FAFSA, and parents must qualify with the U.S. Department of Education.
-If parents are denied the PLUS loan, the student is eligible for additional Unsubsidized Stafford Loan.
-For the 2012-2013 academic year, the Unsubsidized Stafford interest rate is fixed at 6.8%.
+If parents are denied the PLUS loan, the student is eligible for additional Direct Unsubsidized loans.
 The regulations and provisions of the PLUS loan are subject to change by federal legislative action.

-Federal Direct PLUS Loan for Graduate Students (GradPLUS): The Graduate PLUS Loan is available to graduate students, if they are credit-worthy applicants.
+The Direct PLUS Loan is also available to graduate students, if they are credit-worthy applicants.
 A graduate student may apply to borrow up to the total Estimated Cost of Attendance less any other financial aid for which the student has qualified.
 The student may borrow to help pay for educational expenses as long as he/she is enrolled at least half time in a degree program while meeting all basic eligibility requirements.

 Federal College Work Study Program: Students are eligible for part-time employment under the Federal College Work Study program if they meet the requirements to receive federal aid.
 The selection of students will be made as follows: All students with financial need will be considered, but if funds are not sufficient to cover all requests, students demonstrating the greatest financial need will be given preference.